mads-swaps/mads-swaps.github.io/index.md

 Where *r_j* is the prediction result for the *j*th record, *p_m[i]* is the prediction of *i*th model in *m*, *c_m[i]* is the precision of said model, and *t* is the hyperparameter threshold.
 Any model that has a validation set precision of `0` would always be zeroed out so these models will not be included in the ensemble.

-Finding a good value for *t* can be achieved by trying out by measuring the precision, recall and simulated profit.
+Finding a good value for *t* can be achieved by trying out by measuring the precision, recall, and simulated profit.
 Another issue that needs to be considered is that the datasets use different ratios so which ratio should be used on the ensemble?
 It stands to reason that the model/dataset with the highest precision should be used since that carries the most weight.
 However, simulations show this is not always the case as will be shown later with the scaled version shown later.
 For the logistic regression, it so happens that these are aligned.
-In the below figure, profit is maximized at threshold of `0.12` with a value of `1.86` which surpasses any individual model simulation performance.
+In the below figure, profit is maximized at a threshold of `0.12` with a value of `1.86` which surpasses any individual model simulation performance.

 <p align="center"><img src='images/ensemble_find_t.png' alt='images/ensemble_find_t.png'></p>
-<center><b>Figure X</b> - Simulated precision, recall and profit for varying thresholds on a Logistic Regression ensemble.</center>
+<center><b>Figure X</b> - Simulated precision, recall, and profit for varying thresholds on a Logistic Regression ensemble.</center>

 ### Scaling Data in Isolation

 There is a forex theory that a good strategy is generalizable, in that it can be applied to any currency pair, even opposite pairs, and be profitable.
-All models previously train (except for the MLP) have not been scaled so it is impractical to expect one of these models perform well for both ETH to BTC and the opposite BTC to ETH.
+All models previously train (except for the MLP) have not been scaled so it is impractical to expect one of these models to perform well for both ETH to BTC and the opposite BTC to ETH.
 Likewise, using standard scaling, like done for the MLP, is also not practical since the dataset for BTC to ETH trades is scaled very differently.
 So, can the data be scaled in isolation?
-The answer is yes, but at the cost of zeroing-out one of the features.
+The answer is yes, but at the cost of zeroing out one of the features.
 By defining the open price as the mean and using the close, high, and low in the calculation of a standard deviation, all price data can be scaled such that one standard deviation difference is -1 or 1.
 The formula can be described as the following:

 <p align="center"><img src='images/eq_scaler.png' alt='images/eq_scaler.png'></p>

-Using this scaling algorithm, each record is individually scaled independent of the other data in the dataset.
+Using this scaling algorithm, each record is individually scaled independently of the other data in the dataset.
 Repeating the same model/dataset comparison using this scaler produces another 252 trained models.
-Many of the logistic regression models returned profits in simulation of `ETHBTC` suggesting again an ensemble might outperform a single model.
+Many of the logistic regression models returned profits in the simulation of `ETHBTC` suggesting again an ensemble might outperform a single model.

 ### Ensemble with Custom Scaling

 Using the scaler discussed previously, a new ensemble of logistic regression models can be produced with the goal of having a model that be able to perform on both `ETHBTC` and `BTCETH` trading.
-Again, a threshold and ratio are brute forced.
-In the below figure, profit is maximized at threshold of `0.10` with a value of `1.35` again surpassing any individual model simulation performance.
+Again, a threshold and ratio are brute-forced.
+In the below figure, profit is maximized at a threshold of `0.10` with a value of `1.35` again surpassing any individual model simulation performance.
 This time, the profit is maximized with a ratio of `4:2` in contrast with the highest precision dataset being `2:1`.

 <p align="center"><img src='images/scaled_ensemble_find_t.png' alt='images/scaled_ensemble_find_t.png'></p>
-<center><b>Figure X</b> - Simulated precision, recall and profit for varying thresholds on a scaled Logistic Regression ensemble.</center>
+<center><b>Figure X</b> - Simulated precision, recall, and profit for varying thresholds on a scaled Logistic Regression ensemble.</center>

 ### Deep Neural Network